Advanced Concepts

 Timestamps on Events

-Lifecycle events in DataTrails give stakeholders a shared view of “Who did What When to an Asset".
-The “What” and the “Asset” are quite straightforward, but the “When” and “Who” can be more nuanced.
+Lifecycle events in DataTrails give stakeholders a shared view of “Who did What When to an Artifact".
+The “What” is quite straightforward, but the “Artifact”, “When” and “Who” can be more nuanced.
+The Artifact may be referenced by a Trail (preview) or an Event Attribute.

 Once committed to the DataTrails system, each lifecycle Event record carries 3 separate timestamps:

-• timestamp_declared - an optional user-supplied value that tells when an Event happened.
+- an optional user-supplied value that tells when an Event happened.
 This is useful for cases where the client system is off-line for a period but the user still wishes to record the accurate time and order of activities (eg inspection rounds in an air-gapped facility).
-If unspecified, the system sets timestamp_declared equal to timestamp_accepted (see below).
+If unspecified, the system sets timestamp_declared equal to timestamp_accepted (see below).timestamp_accepted

-• timestamp_accepted - the time the event was actually received on the DataTrails REST interface.
-Set by the system, cannot be changed by the client.
+- the time the event was actually received on the DataTrails REST interface.
+Set by the system, cannot be changed by the client.timestamp_committed

-• timestamp_committed - the time the event was confirmed distributed to all DLT nodes in the value chain.
+- the time the event was confirmed distributed to all nodes in the value chain.
 Set by the system, cannot be changed by the client.

-Having these 3 fields enables users of DataTrails to accurately reflect what is claimed, whilst also preventing tampering and backdating of entries.
+Having these 3 fields enables users of DataTrails to accurately reflect what is claimed, while preventing tampering and backdating of entries.

 User Principals on Events

-Just as with the “When”, the “Who” of “Who Did What When to an Asset" is potentially complicated if, for example, an application or gateway is acting on behalf of some other real-world user.
+Just as with the “When”, the “Who” of “Who Did What When to an Artifact" is potentially complicated.
+For example, an application or gateway may be acting on behalf of some other real-world user.

 Once committed to the DataTrails system, each lifecycle Event record carries 2 separate user identities:

-• principal_declared - an optional user-supplied value that tells who performed an Event.
-This is useful for cases where the user principal/credential used to authorize the Event does not accurately or usefully reflect the real-world agent (eg a multi-user application with device-based credentials).
+- an optional user-supplied value that tells who performed an Event.
+This is useful for cases where the user principal/credential used to authorize the Event does not accurately or usefully reflect the real-world agent (eg a multi-user application with device-based credentials).principal_accepted

 For more detailed information on Events, and how to implement them, please refer to the Events API Reference.